wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-x.md

 \marginfig{babylon-projection.png}{Projecting using perspective division.
 The further back, the smaller on the target screen.}{Projecting using perspective division.}

 The best way to visualize the difference between these two projections is to think about parallel lines.
 Go outside and take a look at the left and right side of the road.
 At the horizon, these lines seem to intersect.
-In Cartesian space[^cart], that usually does a good job at describing 2D and 3D objects, this is very difficult to express.
+In Cartesian space, that usually does a good job at describing 2D and 3D objects, this is very difficult to express.
 The Cartesian space is a coordinate system you are probably very familiar with in 2D: two axes that form perpendicularly oriented lines.
 It was named after the brilliant French philosopher and mathematician René Descartes.

 However great Descartes was, Cartesian coordinates help little when trying to project two parallel lines merging at the horizon.
 How about the rather unusable $(\infty, \infty$)?
 The solution is to introduce $w$ so that $(x, y)$ becomes $(x, y, w)$.
 These are called Homogeneous coordinates, something invented by August Ferdinand Möbius to help calculating graphics in projective space.
 Möbius introduced one more dimension to N-dimensional coordinates, allowing us to express the concept of infinity as $(x, y, 0)$.